-How Much Did You Get?
+How Much Money Did You Get?

 Obviously, depending on the current state of the market you should receive between $15-20 total for your air conditioner taken apart for scrap.
 If you had left the unit as a whole, you would probably only get around $3-5.
 So if you collect a few air conditioners at a time for scrap, you could be tripling your earnings at your local scrap yard when taking them apart.

-Report Your Prices
+Report Your Prices on the iScrap App

 Once you have cashed in at your local scrap yard, be sure to return the iScrap App and report your scrap prices online.
 You can choose which materials to report specific prices on at the scrap yard you visited.
 This can help your fellow scrappers with the prices in your area.